jl-oclinux/SecWinBatchMode/dists/uninstall-kaspersky/README.md

 .\set-password-encrypted.ps1
 ```
 because the Zip archive does not contain the files with the key
-and the settings module to give the kaspersky password.
+and the settings module to give the Kaspersky Endpoint password
+and the uninstall Network Agent password.
 Then we restart the uninstallation with again
 ```ps1
 .\install.bat